 Having said that, I weighed myself at the gym when I joined and it’s the lightest I have ever been at the low end of 50kg.
 I expect no less though after walking 30-50km a day in 35°C heat for a month.
 This quarter I want to focus on building strength, flexibility and gaining weight.
 The composition of my diet heavily favours a plant-based diet with probably about 70% of the food I eat being veggies/fruit/, 20% carbohydrates/fats, and 10% meat/fish/dairy.
 So if I want to gain weight I need to revisit this in Quarter 3, and shake up the composition of my diet, leaning towards more carbs, fats & meat.

-Besides Jason leaving, we have come a long way in the last 3 months.
+We have come a long way in the last 3 months.
 In the last review I spoke about all owners leaving the day-to-day operations and for the first time ever trusting our staff to run Podstel on their own.
 I’m happy to say that’s gone very well so far.
 We promoted two of our staff to management positions and we’re currently teaching them the ropes and delegating different responsibilities.
 It’s been challenging for sure, but the guys are doing great and we have a solid team at the moment at Podstel.

 We’ve been ‘practicing’ leaving Bucharest for short trips here and there, letting the business run on its own legs, and I am happy to report that after 3-4 trips away, nothing went wrong and our staff did a great job sailing the Podstel ship.